 Marshall and Barbaree (1990) propose that family dysfunctional experiences, such as violent parenting, are responsible for the development of strong feelings of resentment and hostility, which are essential elements in sexual offending.
-Additionally, Ward, Hudson, Marshall, and Siegert (1995) proposed models which suggests that various types of problematic parent-child relationships are associated with different types of insecure attachment styles found among sex offenders.
-Childhood experiences in terms of parental violence, problematic parent-child relationships, and poor socialisation can be regarded as the developmental risk factors for sexual offending.
+Additionally, Ward, Hudson, Marshall, and Siegert (1995) models suggests that various types of problematic parent-child relationships are associated with different types of insecure attachment styles found among sex offenders.
+Childhood experiences in terms of parental violence, problematic parent-child relationships, and poor socialization can be regarded as developmental risk factors for sexual offending.

-The study conducted by (Aun & Yusof, 2017) found that the majority of parents did not have much knowledge on paedophilia.
-Among the Indian community, lack of knowledge about paedophilia has led to a lack of defences against victims when sexual abuse is only being seriously concerned where sexual intercourse occurred with a child, but acts like stimulation, showing pornographic images, touching private parts of children are not recognized as sexual abuse and are often neglected (Deb & Ray, 2015).
+The study conducted by Aun and Yusof (2017) found that the majority of parents did not have much knowledge on paedophilia.
+Among the Indian community, lack of knowledge about paedophilia has led to a lack of defences against victims when they are only seriously concerned on sexual intercourse with children as sexual abuse, but acts like stimulation, showing pornographic images, touching private parts of children are not recognized as sexual abuse and are often neglected (Deb & Ray, 2015).
 Parents who often upload pictures of their children in social media are a sign of their lack of knowledge of paedophilia crime (Ishak, 2016; Tamboo, 2016).
-This act may expose their children in danger, particularly when such images are uploaded on pornography websites by paedophiles.
+This act may create a danger when their children's images are at risk of being uploaded on pornography websites by paedophiles.

 However, Western studies have found that children and adolescents have the knowledge and awareness of the dangers of the internet (Zilka, 2017).
-Experimental studies have been conducted by (Wartella, Lin, Kotler, Huston, & Donnerstein, 2000) to measure the knowledge, attitudes and behaviour of children and adolescents regarding sexual media content and sexuality.
-Their study, however, could not prove that the influence of movies in television could potentially help children interpret the contents of sexual messages.
-In Malaysia, the suggestion to include sex education in formal education is not generally supported.
-This creates a hurdle towards educating children on the risks of paedophilia crime (Sinar Harian, 2017).
-The risk becomes more concerned when teenagers nowadays are prone to upload photos of themselves on social media while also disclosing personal information without realizing the dangers of such act.
-Children who lack attention and affection from parents prefer to express their loneliness in social media which makes them vulnerable to paedophiles (Arnaldo, 2000).
-On the other hand, there is also the view of childhood emotional abuse as the core issue in childhood adversities.
-Such a view suggests that childhood emotional abuse is likely to be a common predictor for various types of paraphilia.
-Childhood emotional abuse tends to enhance the effects of childhood sexual abuse (Bagley, Wood, & Young, 1994) and childhood physical abuse (McGee, Wolfe, & Wilson, 1997).
+Experimental studies have been conducted by Wartella, Lin, Kotler, Huston, and Donnerstein (2000) to measure the knowledge, attitudes and behaviour of children and adolescents regarding sexual media content and sexuality.
+Their study, however, cannot convince that the influence of movie on television can help children interpret the contents of sexual messages.
+In Malaysia, the suggestion to add a syllabus to early sex education, not getting support from the community makes it very restrictive to expose children about the crime of paedophilia (Sinar Harian, 2017).
+More alarming when teenagers nowadays also love to upload their pictures and disclose their personal information on social media without realizing the dangers that await.
+Children who lack attention and affection from parents prefer to express their loneliness in social media makes them vulnerable to paedophiles (Arnaldo, 2000).

+There is a tendency to view childhood emotional abuse as the core issue in childhood adversities.
+Such a view suggests that childhood emotional abuse is likely to be a common predictor for various types of paraphilias.
+Childhood emotional abuse tends to enhance the effects of childhood sexual abuse (Bagley, Wood, & Young, 1994) and childhood physical abuse (McGee, Wolfe, & Wilson, 1997)

 Some cases of paedophilia are caused by sexual abuse.
 There is evidence to suggest that sexually abused sex offenders have poorer family supports, more disturbed family background, and more negative relationships with their fathers (Dhawan & Marshall, 1996; Langevin et al., 1989).
-Naive children who are unaware that they are being treated improperly from trusted people (such as their father and family members) feel that such treatment is fun.
-While many people think sexually abused children will be traumatized, there are also researchers claiming that girl victims will be addicted to sex (Earp, Wudarczyk, Foddy, & Savulescu, 2017) instead.
+Naive children who do not know that they are being treated improperly from trusted people (such as their father and family members) feel that such treatment is fun.
+While many people think sexually abused children will be traumatized, there are also researchers claiming that girl victims will be addicted to sex (Earp, Wudarczyk, Foddy, & Savulescu, 2017).
 In contrast, the victims of sexually abused boys are likely to become paedophiles when they become adults.